openstack/i18n/doc/source/official_translator.rst

 and translators who translated those projects are recognized as AUCs.

 As of now, similar as ATCs, there is no way to collect statistics automatically.
-The list of AUCs is calculated by the PTL and is usually updated by communication with UC.
+The list of AUCs was calculated by the PTL and is usually updated by communication with UC.

-Translators who translate and review 300 and more words combinedly in the last six months until the deadline of AUC nomination are nominated as AUCs, and translation count and review count can be added up.
-The detail period is determined by the PTL in each cycle.
-For Train cycle, the six month period was from 2019-01-26 to 2019-07-25.